-- storing these items in original containers - keeping out of reach and inaccessible to young children - returning the poisonous item to a secure place immediately after use.
+- store these items in original containers - keep out of reach and inaccessible to young children - return the poisonous item to a secure place immediately after use.

 6.2.
 Poisonous plants and trees

 Poisoning from trees, shrubs and plants rarely causes death or serious injury in children.
 Safety recommendations include: